High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Background

-The SQEC is has been proposed to correct a displacement (deviation) error \cite{GKP}.
-In the ME-SQEC, the SQEC is used to estimate the true deviation value of the GKP qubit by using the maximum-likelihood estimation.
-In the conventional SQEC in the $p$ quadrature, an additional qubit prepared in the state $\ket {\widetilde{0}}$ is entangled with the data qubit as the ancilla by the CNOT gate, where the data and ancilla qubits are the target and control qubits, respectively.
-The CNOT gate, which corresponds to the operator exp(-$i\hat{q}_{\rm a}\hat{p}_{\rm D}$) for continuous variables, transforms the true deviation values in the $p$ quadrature as
+In this subsection, we describe the single-qubit level QEC (SQEC) and propose the SQEC with a maximum-likelihood estimation (ME-SQEC).
+The SQEC is used to correct a small displacement (deviation) error~\cite{gottesman2001encoding}.
+We describe the SQEC in the $q$ quadrature (see also Appendix~\ref{AppA} for the SQEC in the $p$ quadrature).
+To correct the small deviation of the data qubit D in the $q$ quadrature, the ancilla qubit A is prepared in the logical state $\ket {\widetilde{+}}_{\rm A}$, and is entangled with the data qubit by the ideal CX gate, where the data and the ancilla qubits are the target and control qubits, respectively.
+The ideal CX gate described by exp(-$i\hat{q}_{\rm a}\hat{p}_{\rm D}$) transforms the deviation values of data and ancilla qubits as